BackofenLab/B1_09_align-msa/README.md

 ##### Exercise sheet 9: Multiple Sequence Alignment
 ---

-### _Exercise 1 - Multiple Sequence Alignment (MSA)_
+### _Exercise 1 - Multiple Sequence Alignment_

-Multiple alignments are a key starting point for the prediction of protein secondary structure, residue accessibility and function, and the identification of residues important for specificity.
+Multiple alignments (MSA) are a key starting point for the prediction of protein secondary structure, residue accessibility and function, and the identification of residues important for specificity.

 One of the challenges in multiple sequence alignment is the choice of the adequate scoring matrix.
 In the case of protein sequences, the scoring matrices reflect the physicochemical properties of amino acid residues, as well as the likelihood of certain residues being substituted among true homologous sequences.
 In this exercise we are going to analyze the effects of using two different scoring matrices on the alignments.

+Note: if you are using Windows, you can follow [this tutorial](https://mafft.cbrc.jp/alignment/software/windows_cygwin.html).
+As alternative, you can create a [bootable Linux USB drive](https://www.lifewire.com/try-lubuntu-16-04-windows-10-4037886).

-First, we need to clone/download the assignment:
+First, you need to clone/download the assignment:

 ```
 $ git clone git@github.com:Bioinformatics-teaching/lecture-09-aling-msa-userID.git